Changi Airport behind the scenes

-The biggest nightmare of anyone having to transfer would be either missing their flight or getting on and realising your bag didn’t make it along with you.
-But thanks to Changi Airport’s Inter-Terminal Transfer System, you can rest easy folks.
+The biggest nightmare of anyone having a layover would be either missing their flight or getting on and realising their bags didn’t make it along with them.
+But thanks to Changi Airport’s Inter-Terminal Transfer System, you can rest easy.

 Here, all transiting bags from all terminals are brought to a special underground system where over 2,000 trays transport them to their new transfer location for the next flight.